MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 Add AI capabilities to your existing app or a new Bot Framework app.

-**OpenAIModel**: The OpenAIModel class provides a way to access the OpenAI API or any other service which adheres to the OpenAI REST format.
-It is compatible with both OpenAI and Azure OpenAI language models.
+**OpenAIModel**: The OpenAIModel class provides a way to access the OpenAI API or any other service, which adheres to the OpenAI REST format.
+It's compatible with both OpenAI and Azure OpenAI language models.

 **Prompt manager**: The prompt manager manages prompt creation.
 It calls functions and injects  from your code into the prompt.
 It copies the conversation state and the user state into the prompt for you automatically.